Elena' s AI Blog

 git remote add origin https://<your_personal_access_token>@github.com/<your-username>/<your-repo-name>.git

 Replace <your-username> and <your-repo-name> with your GitHub details.
+A filled-in example looks like this:

-git remote add origin https://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@github.com/edaehn/todo_app.git
+git remote add origin https://<your_personal_access_token>@github.com/edaehn/todo_app.git

 5. Push Your Code to GitHub